 While some ads may want you believe that you can “sit back and let others trade for you” it certainly isn’t as simple as that.
 If you diversified your investment in the top 5 most popular traders on ZuluTrade 3 years ago (f8, for333, denganyouqianle, yamatofx2vera and adnan essam maloma), depending on your risk settings, you’d be left with very little.
 And I could have taken pretty much any social trading network or copy trading platform as an example here.

 With a little bit of research you could have noticed that most of these traders were applying a high risk strategy (ROI of > 400% should get some alarm bells going).
-But even if you’d invested in them you’d pretty soon have worked out the risk if you monitored their trading style, results and comments.
+But even if you’d invested in them you’d pretty soon have worked out the risk if you monitored their trading style, trade decisions, results and comments.

 But even if you find a trader or system which makes you good consistent returns, the effort required on your behalf doesn’t stop.
 If you don’t monitor them (and take your profits) you’ll likely lose in the long run.
-When a trader or system does well in certain market conditions there’s no guarantee they do well in others.
+When a trader or system does well in certain financial market conditions there’s no guarantee they do well in others.
 Traders are also human and there are plenty of examples of traders increasing risk and blowing their accounts after a poor run of results (and that’s not only true in the world of retail social trading but also with highly regulated corporate traders).

 And just think about it, the same is true for other investments too.
 If you looked at stocks or funds 3 years ago, based on historical results you’d probably have invested quite a bit in commodity related ones.
 You might still have done fine with them for a while, though if you kept them for 3 years you’ll likely be left with half or less of your investment by now.